Diabetic dermopathy is a fairly common skin problem for people living with diabetes.

 If your doctor determines you have diabetic dermopathy, they may forgo a biopsy.
 A biopsy may present concerns of slow wound-healing.
 However, you may need a skin biopsy, if your doctor suspects another skin condition.

 Diabetic dermopathy can be an early symptom of diabetes.
-You may experience other early signs of having diabetes.
+You may have other warning signs of diabetes.
 These include:

 - frequent urination